UFESL/gen-ai-bias/boosting/README.md

 ### GANs
 The `GANs` folder contains various GAN architectures and their chained versions.
 Please refer to the contents of the folder for more detailed information about the specific models used.

+**Note:** The `celebA_data` folder contains the one-time setup for features, including the mean and covariance of CelebA images features.